Bosch Combi and Other Lathes

-One of at least three basic lathes made for amateur use by Robert Bosh over the decades, the example below was unusual in not being the ubiquitous and very simple wood-turning type intended to be driven by an electric drill.
-Instead, it was built as a complete plain lathe - that is without backgear or screwcutting - with a round bed formed from a steel tube, die-cast main castings, a centre height of around four inches and able to accept approximately 13 inches between centres.Pictures below are large files--and may take time to open
+One of at least three basic lathes made for amateur use by Robert Bosh over the decades, the first example shown below - the "Combi" -was not the usual ubiquitous and very simple wood-turning type intended to be driven by an electric drill - instead, it was built as a complete plain-turning lathe (that is without backgear or screwcutting) and available with a wide range of well-made accessories.
+Items available included a proper screw-feed compound slide-rest assembly, saw bench, a large-capacity jig saw, grindstone attachment, planer-thicknesser, spindle moulder, faceplate, sanding discs and drums, 3-jaw chuck, tailstock chuck, plain and wood-drive Morse centres, .
+The lathe as constructed around a steel tube with the main components all die cast.
+The centre height was around four inches and the capacity between centres approximately 13 inches.Pictures below are large files--and may take time to open

 Although lathes with round beds have long been considered as suitable only for those of limited means - and specified accordingly - the Bosch was equipped with a proper screw-feed compound slide-rest unit complete with a swivelling, long-travel top slide (with an engraved degree scale), handles of the "balanced" kind and micrometer dials - and so obviously intended to be capable of light-duty metal as well as wood turning - rather like a larger version of the little English Wade-CAV lathe made during the 1920s.
 However, apart from unlocking it and sliding by hand, there appears to have been no method of moving the carriage along the bed - all turning having to be done (as on a precision bench lathe such as the Smart & Brown Model L) by the top slide.